Concord Kannapolis Area Transit

 The Concord Kannapolis Area Transit, operating under the banner Rider, is the public transit system shared between the cities of Concord and Kannapolis, North Carolina, United States.
 It operates local bus service as well as express bus service to neighboring Charlotte.

+Fleet

+As of December 2025, Concord Kannapolis Area Transit's fleet consists of 11 transit buses and 8 vans, with vehicles ranging in production years from 2021 to 2024.
+All vehicles are owned by Concord Kannapolis Area Transit, and are operated by TransDev.